I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

 What to Do

-On the sheet of paper, use the compass or the base of your round object to draw a circle with radius approximately 2 inches (5 centimetres).
+On the sheet of paper, use the compass or the base of your round object to draw a circle with a radius of approximately 2 inches (5 centimetres).

 Use the protractor to divide the circle into 12 sectors.
 The angle between the two radii of each sector will be 300.
 Otherwise, the angle can be approximated without the use of a protractor.